MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-create-dashboard.md

 ---
-title: Build a simple monitoring dashboard using the Visio Web Part
+title: Build a Simple Monitoring Dashboard Using the Visio Web Part
 description: This article provides a walk-through on how to create a basic monitoring dashboard in SharePoint linking to your Visio drawing.
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
+ms.author: jsuri
 manager: jsuri
-ms.date: 04/03/2025
+ms.date: 11/01/2024
 ms.custom: UpdateFrequency3, engagement-fy24
 ms.service: system-center
 ms.subservice: operations-manager